Why Does Self-Help Fail?

 Identify your mistakes and learn to make better ones.

-The musician of disordered sound, the poet of decomposed language, the painter and sculptor of the fragmented visual and tactile world: they all portray the break up of the self and, through the rearrangement and reassemble of the fragments, try to create new structures that possess wholeness, perfection, new meaning. - Heinz Kohut
+The musician of disordered sound, the poet of decomposed language, the painter and sculptor of the fragmented visual and tactile world: they all portray the break up of the self and, through the rearrangement and reassemble of the fragments, try to create new structures that possess wholeness, perfection, new meaning. –Heinz Kohut

 Self-help fails because we are not approaching change in the correct way for our current circumstances and underlying personality.
 We're not doing what works, and we're not in a place to be able to, have other priorities and/or are not ready to hunker down and sort it out.
-We may be in a state of constant crisis, for instance, or we may be working on a higher-order problem than we need to be, like working toward a promotion when we don't know if we are on a career path which is a good fit, or trying to get serious in a relationship when we don't even know who the person is.
+We may be in a state of constant crisis, for instance, or we may be working on a higher-order problem than we need to be, like working toward a promotion when we don't know if we are on a career path that is a good fit, or trying to get serious in a relationship when we don't even know who the person is.

 Sometimes, one leads to the other, though.
 When we try to push the relationship to the next level, we find out the harder way who the person is, but sometimes when we do that we aren't sure if it was them or if it was the way the relationship developed.